 This type of conflict subjects both parents to heightened scrutiny and forces everyone involved to examine both parent’s parenting style and decisions.

 So, what do you do when your child refuses to go on parenting time?

-Obviously children are individuals and parents must approach the reluctant child as such.
-It must be understood that most every child at some time in their childhood expresses feeling of reluctance, frustration and exasperation over the daily schedule that they must keep.
+Children are individuals and parents must approach the reluctant child as such.
+Parents must understand every child at some time in their childhood expresses the feeling of reluctance, frustration, and exasperation over the daily schedule that they must keep.
 We all, adults and children alike, have good days and bad days.
 It is important not to make too big a deal of it if a child on occasion expresses such feelings.

 Younger children – temporary complaints

 If your young child doesn’t feel like visiting or doesn’t want to leave mom or dad behind, you need to encourage – and even require – that he/she goes with the other parent as scheduled.
 Explain to your child that part of having your parents living apart is spending time with both parents and that both of you love him/her equally and want to spend time with them.
 This struggle may feel a bit like those mornings that your child does not want to go to school.
 Do not let lingering negative feeling for your ex-spouse persuade you that this parenting moment is any less important to your child’s future success than those difficult mornings when your child does not want to go to school.
 Fight any urge you may have to feel the other parent deserves this type of treatment from your child or feelings of frustration caused because the other parent is not there to help you at the moment.
 When discussing the situation with the other parent, try to avoid implying that your former partner is doing something wrong.
 Focus on your child’s emotional state and not on your assessment of what you believe to be the problem in the other parent’s home.